shivajimedida/lwacm/README.md

 change log:

+v0.23
+1, get rid of the store step in mesh loop, which is redundant since we use toggle flag

 v0.22
 1, use toggle flag to speed up process, and merge the stroe loop into calculation loop 2, add time measurement